-For detailed information about how they work and are constructed, please read our project all about rainwater harvesting, however here we will summarise the benefits and constraints for use as a solution to excess driveway runoff.
+For detailed information about how they work and are constructed, please read our project all about rainwater harvesting.

-The big benefit, other than the obvious environment benefit of using the water that falls on to your property, is that it can save on mains water and it cost, particularly if you are on a metered supply.
+The major advantage here, other than the obvious environmental benefits, is the fact that rain water is FREE and can save you huge amounts on mains water, particularly if you are on a metered supply.

-The down side is that this is a specialist job to install which will make it expensive, prohibitively so if retrofitting on most occasions.
+The down side is that it is a specialist job to install a rainwater harvesting system which in turn makes it expensive, prohibitively so if retrofitting on most occasions.
 They also require an overflow (into the mains drainage system) for when the system is full and cannot cope with more rain.

-After digging out, a weed mesh or geotextile should be laid to prevent the weeds growing up and through from the soil below, but also to bind the sub-base above which stops it sinking into the soil.
-It is porous so water will be able to pass through it easily.
+After digging out, a weed mesh or geotextile membrane should be laid to prevent any weeds growing up and through from the soil below, but also to bind the sub-base above it, which stops it sinking into the soil.
+As such membranes are porous any water will be able to pass through it easily.

 This is often referred to as MOT Type 1 sub-base and can be purchased from almost any builders merchant.
 The problem is that when compacted the sand and silt will stop water passing through it easily even if the drive surface is permeable.

 The type of driveway you are laying will dictate how it is done.
-We explain more in the projects about the different options:
+We explain more in the projects listed below about the different options:

-Constructing a permeable driveway is a project that requires a greater understanding than an impermeable one, so it is wise to use a qualified contractor.
+Constructing a permeable driveway is a project that requires a greater understanding than if simply constructing an impermeable one, so it is wise to use a qualified contractor.
 See here for reliable contractors.

 If you have a clay type soil which does not readily absorb water then extra work might be required to ensure that the water does not soak through the drive surface and simply sit in a “puddle” in the sub-base.
 It might be necessary to have a pipe in the sub-base to take excess water to your water drainage system for the rest of the house.

-A similar overflow pipe will be required for a rain garden if it cannot drain and standing water is collecting in it for over a day (12 hours).
+A similar overflow pipe will be required for a rain garden so that it can drain away excess overflow water.
 Soakaways and rain gardens should not be built near the foundations of your home.
 Typically they need to be 3 or ideally 5 metres away, but this should be confirmed with your local building control who will know more about the local soil conditions.

 Maintenance Consideration for a Permeable Driveway

-The precise maintenance required for a driveway will depend of the type or driveway, but there are a few important rules of thumb that you can follow to ensure that it continues to work well.
+The precise maintenance required for a driveway will ultimately depend on the type or driveway you have, but there are a few important rules of thumb that you can follow to ensure that it continues to work well.

 The key thing to remember is that they work by allowing water to pass through them and soak away into the soil below.
 For this to happen there needs to be gaps and pores for the water to travel through, so these should not be allowed to become blocked up.